maleina/Casting-Agency/README.md

 - ```Casting Director``` - can do all of the above, plus add and delete actors and modify actors and movies.
 - ```Executive Producer``` - can do all of the above, plus add or delete movies.

 As mentioned above, you must have a valid token with the appropriate permissions to be able to access the data.
-In the *.env.testing* file, the TEST_TOKEN variable contains a time-limited valid token for the Executive Producer role that may be used to access all endpoints of the api.
-Similarly, the TEST_DIRECTOR and TEST_ASSISTANT variables contain time-limited tokens for the Casting Director and Casting Assistant roles respectively.
+If you are installing the application locally, you will need to set up an auth0 account and create an app with roles and permissions listed below.
 Otherwise, contact the author (see below) for additional assistance.

 #### Permissions by Role